DavSanchez/pixelclick-rust/docs/README.md

 ## Pinout

 This is the device pinout, in particular check for the `GPIO` labels inside the yellow square which represents the SoC and the labels associated with each of them.
-This show us what device is connected to each pin, so it's a matter of saying if we want to put a HIGH or a LOW  on each pin to achieve the effect we want!
+This show us what device is connected to each pin, so it's a matter of, taking the outputs as an example, saying if we want to put a HIGH or a LOW on each pin to achieve the effect we want!
+For the inputs, we would need to check the value somehow and react to it, either via interruptions or some other mean.

 ![](./IMG_7754.png)